 I was actually a Footballer at YTS level but when I was released from my contract I decided to go into the fitness industry and became a personal trainer.
 I built my own clothing business alongside this.
-I’m a pretty competitive person, an absolute sport fanatic (which you’ve probably guessed) and I love a challenge.
-I’ve done a lot of sport related charity work too!
+I’m a pretty competitive person, an absolute sports fanatic (which you’ve probably guessed) and I love a challenge.
+I’ve done a lot of sport-related charity work too!

 Favourite Game: Spider-Man PS4

 Favourite TV Series: Sopranos